cvwjensen/springbootcourse/101/actuator/README.md

 Add team information such as Team name, Contact email, and Team Lead to the info section.

+Custom properties like these are available throguh the `info` endpoint if the 'env' property is enabled:

+`management.info.env.enabled=true`

 See the info exposed through the Actuator endpoint.

 #### Solution
 Add the following entries to the application.properties:
 ```
+management.info.env.enabled=true
 info.myname=christian
 info.team.team-name=Team Alfa-Bravo
 info.team.team-lead=The Boss